Catching the slow boat to Luang Prabang from Thailand

 Chiang Khong is the border town in Thailand where you will most likely be spending one night.
-You can catch a mini van from Pai or Chiang Mai to Chiang Rai for about 350-500 BAHT ($10.50-15 USD) and then from Chiang Rai you will catch a different bus for 200 BAHT ($6 USD) that will take you to Chiang Khong.
+You can catch a mini van from Pai or Chiang Mai to Chiang Rai for about 350-500 BAHT ($10.50-15 USD).
+From Chiang Rai you will catch a different bus for 200 BAHT ($6 USD) that will take you to Chiang Khong.

 I traveled from Pai and found it much easier to book through a shuttle service to take me directly to the border town, it was a couple hundred BAHT more expensive but more convenient.